Atmosphere/nettosphere/README.md

 ## Nettosphere: A Java WebSocket and HTTP server powered by the [Atmosphere Framework](http://github.com/Atmosphere/atmosphere) and the [Netty Framework](http://netty.io/)

 The easiest way to get started with NettoSphere is to download a sample and start it.
 [Or look at the Javadoc](http://atmosphere.github.com/nettosphere/apidocs/).
-You can download the [Chat](http://search.maven.org/remotecontent?filepath=org/atmosphere/nettosphere/samples/nettosphere-chat/1.4.2/nettosphere-chat-1.4.2-distribution.zip) or [Jersey](http://search.maven.org/remotecontent?filepath=org/atmosphere/nettosphere/samples/nettosphere-jersey-chat/1.4.2/nettosphere-jersey-chat-1.4.2-distribution.zip) distribution.
+You can download one of our [sample](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.atmosphere.nettosphere.samples%22) distribution.

 ```bash
    % unzip nettosphere-<name>-distribution.jar